Gangster shot dead in front of house in Rajasthan's Sikar | Law-Order

 Another man who had gone to meet his daughter studying in a coaching institute there was also hit by bullets and died.

-Raju Theth, who had several criminal cases against him and was on bail, was the rival of dreaded criminal Anandpal Singh, who was killed in a police encounter in June 2017.
+Raju Theth, who had several criminal cases against him and was out on bail, had a rivalry with dreaded criminal Anandpal Singh, killed in a police encounter in June 2017.

-Another official said that a man identified as Tarachand who was present there was also hit by bullets and died.

-Tarachand's daughter studies in a coaching institute on Piprali road and he had reached there to meet her but the accused also fired at him thinking that he was an aide of Theth.
+Another official said a man identified as Tarachand Kadwasara was also hit by bullets and died.
+Kadwasara's daughter studies in a coaching institute on Piprali road and he had gone there to meet her but the accused fired at him thinking that he was an aide of Theth.

+They also snatched the keys of his car and escaped from the spot in it, police said.

+The situation in Sikar is peaceful and is being monitored, he added.

-One CCTV footage surfaced in which the accused are seen present with Theth at the gate of his house.
-When the accused went there, a tractor trolley also reached in front of the house and it was stranded when the assailants opened fire at Theth.
+A CCTV footage has surfaced in which the accused are seen present with Theth at the gate of his house.
+Shortly after, a tractor trolley also reached in front of the house and it was stranded when the assailants opened fire at Theth.

-Later in the day, a suspected car was spotted in the Jhunjhunu district.
-Local claimed that the occupants of the speeding car opened fire from the vehicle at some labourers who were working to repair a road in order to get the way clear.
+Hours after the murder, a speeding car, believed to be that of the accused, was spotted in Jhunjhunu district by some locals who claimed that the occupants opened fire at some labourers repairing the road in order to get the way cleared, police said, adding that a search operation has been launched in the area.

-Police also initiated a search in the area.
-On the other hand, soon after the murder, a person named Rohit Godara, who introduced himself as a member of the Lawrence Bishnoi gang, claimed responsibility on Facebook, saying it was to avenge the killing of Anandpal Singh and Balbir Banuda.
+Meanwhile, a man named Rohit Godara, who introduced himself as a member of the Lawrence Bishnoi gang, claimed responsibility for the killing on Facebook, saying it was to avenge the death of Anandpal Singh and Balbir Banuda.

 Banuda, a gangster who was a member of the Anandpal gang, was killed in a gang war in Bikaner jail in July 2014 and it was alleged that Theth was behind the murder.